Bertrand/handlebars-objc/README.md

 handlebars-objc
 ===============

-handlebars-objc is a feature complete implementation of Handlebars.js for Objective-C that is and will reamin 100% compatible with the Javascript version.
+handlebars-objc is a feature complete implementation of Handlebars.js for Objective-C that is and will remain 100% compatible with the Javascript version.

 What is Handlebars?